 The 'O' group, which comprise the vast majority of the individuals of this species caught, tend to be more abundant in warmer years (Holmes & Henderson, 1990).
 However, there are signs of a long-term decline and abundance is now, on average, lower that that observed between 1988 and 1991.
 During 1993/94 only a single specimen was captured.
 However numbers increased slightly in 1994/96 and fell again between 1997 and 1998.
 Above average recruitment occurred again in 1999.
 No O-group shad were caught over the 2000/2001 winter suggesting poor recruitment in 2000.
 In 2001/2002 14 O-group fish were caught, indicating improved recruitment.
 In 2002/03 only 4 were caught clearly a year with poor recruitment.
 In the 2003 and 2004 winters 13 and 10 were caught respectively, indicating fair recruitment.
-Only 2 juveniles were captured in 2005/6, the lowest total since 1981.
-This protected and endangered species is showing signs of decline, possibly it is influenced by changes in the North Atlantic Oscillation and the effects of this oscillation on plankton abundance.
-Such a effect is known to influence salmon.
+17 juveniles were captured in 2006/7, while still low compared with earlier years, it is a considerable increase over 2005/6.
+This protected and endangered species is showing signs of decline; possibly it is influenced by changes in the North Atlantic Oscillation and the effects of this oscillation on plankton abundance.
+Such an effect is known to influence salmon.